Live in respite care keeps you refreshed

 While you are away, our focus is to care your way.
-We can maintain your regular care routine so that no daily living skills are lost.
+We can maintain your regular care routine so that daily living skills are not lost.

 We can do tasks the way you like them done.
-We can improve health, strength and balance through a LiFE exercise program done multiple times a day during activities of daily living activities.
+We can improve health, strength and balance through our proven LiFE Exercise Program done multiple times a day during activities of daily living activities.
 Together we can prepare nutritious meals.

 Call Daughterly Care as Alice and Frank (see below) did and we’ll take care of the rest, (02) 9970 7333

 Case Study: Monthly respite care is a win-win for Central Coast daughter and mother

 After a fall Phyllis, aged in her 80s and living with dementia moved into her daughter’s home on the Central Coast.